ALTIS: Modernizing GPGPU Benchmarking

 This benchmark provides 11 different implementations, including both CPU and GPU side aggregation.
 It is extended to add new CUDA feature support.

-\textbf{LavaMD} calculates N-body particle interaction.
+\paragraphbe{LavaMD} calculates N-body particle interaction.
 The code calculates particle potential and relocation due to mutual forces between particles within a large 3D space.
 This space is divided into cubes, or large boxes, that are allocated to individual cluster nodes.
 The large box at each node is further divided into cubes, called boxes.
 26 neighbor boxes surround each box (the home box).
 Home boxes at the boundaries of the particle space have fewer neighbors.
 Particles only interact with those other particles that are within a cutoff radius since ones at larger distances exert negligible forces.
 Thus the box size is chosen so that the cutoff radius does not span beyond any neighbor box for any particle in a home box, thus limiting the reference space to a finite number of boxes.
 This benchmark is implemented from scratch and provides 11 different variants, extended to add new CUDA feature support.